boto/botoflow/docs/source/concepts.rst

 input to the workflow execution while it is running.
 For example, you may need to process an external event that happens after the workflow execution has been started.
 To accomplish this, Amazon SWF provides the ability to send signals to a running workflow instance.
-In the botoflow, you can define the signals that your workflow can accept as methods in the workflow definition and decorate them with the @ :py:func:`~botoflow.decorators.signal`.
+In botoflow, you can define the signals that your workflow can accept as methods in the workflow definition and decorate them with the @ :py:func:`~botoflow.decorators.signal`.
 Methods decorated with @ :py:func:`~botoflow.decorators.signal` get invoked when a